rafaelmsoares/rafaelmsoares.github.io/virt/kvm-mmu.md

         - sp = kvm_mmu_memory_cache_alloc(&vcpu->arch.mmu_page_header_cache)
         - sp->spt = kvm_mmu_memory_cache_alloc(&vcpu->arch.mmu_shadow_page_cache)

-The difference between these two allocations1 is as follows:
+The difference between these two allocations is as follows:
 - `mmu_page_header_cache`: it allocates the shadow page of size `sizeof(struct kvm_mmu_page)` and uses a slab allocator for it
 - `mmu_shadow_page_cache`: it allocates a page table holding the 512 page table entries (SPTEs) and uses a page allocator